swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

 In the end, we rejected this alternative for several reasons:

+1. We felt very strongly that there needed to be only typical one way of doing things, and so we felt that we needed to choose between `swiftpm` and `swift package` (and not simply add it as an alias).
+Our belief was this was more important than any individual advantages or disadvantages to either name.

+2. While there was significant feedback requesting a shorter command name, we were concerned that the feedback was not necessarily representative of the overall user base we hope to impact.
+For example, we hope the Swift package manager will be widely used by less experienced developers who may only run the `swift package` commands rarely, and will benefit from the explicit nature of the commands over brevity.

-1. If we used this as the command, then it raises a difficult question of `swift build` versus `swiftpm build`.
+3. If we used this as the command, then it raises a difficult question of `swift build` versus `swiftpm build`.
 We wanted to retain the "natural" feel of the package manager as being integrated with the language, and keep `swift build`, but we had substantial difficulty articulating the exact reasons why